 once they are done.

-If a Holiday does not have 2022 after it below, that means that it is observed annually on the same day.
-Those with 2022 listed after the date, are movable holidays that are observed on different days each year.
+If a Holiday does not have 2024 or 2025 after it below, that means that it is observed annually on the same day.
+Those with 2024 or 2025 listed after the date, are movable holidays that are observed on different days each year.

 The video above, show a lot of the beautiful scenery in Germany, as well as some of the Castles, like the Neuschwanstein Castle which was the inspiration for the Disneyland Castle.